 Though many people see migraines as no more than severe headaches, they are far more complicated.
 Some of the symptoms of migraines are:

 - Severe headache, with throbbing on one side of the head

 - Nausea and vomiting

 - Difficulty doing physical activities like walking or climbing stairs

-Some migraines have stages and escalate in severity.
+Some migraines have stages, various locations and escalate in severity.
 These migraines will have extra symptoms before and after the actual headache.
 Some of these extra symptoms are: